 Staying healthy while travelling can be difficult for various reasons.
 Factors such as eating food, exercise, and long hours of travel can cause stress when thinking about being healthy while travelling.
 However, there are some ways to keep healthy while travelling, both abroad and domestically, which I’ve used myself, and I’ll run you through them.

 How to Stay Healthy While Travelling at Airports

 Some people find airports stressful enough without worrying about what to eat.
 They’re full of people, have a lot of expensive things, and you can end up spending a lot of money without even realising it.
 Then there’s the issue of liquids and the possibility of losing that valuable bottle of SPF.
 Furthermore, if you’re very diet-conscious, you might already be stressed about eating something that’ll get in the way of you staying healthy while travelling, and you haven’t even left the country yet!

 But this doesn’t have to be the case.
 If you’re in a UK airport, one of the best and healthiest places to get some food is from Boots.
-Their meal deals are around £3.50 and have a variety of very healthy foods such as chicken Caesar salad, vegetarian duck wraps, protein bars, and vitamin drinks.
+Their meal deals are around £3.50 and have a variety of very healthy foods such as chicken Caesar salad, vegetarian duck wraps, protein bars, and vitamin drinks – which are some of the best snacks to bring on a plane.
 Airports abroad may have adjacent businesses such as 7/11, but a lot of these meals can help you to keep healthy while travelling on the first leg of your journey.

 Additional tip: If you can stave off your hunger for a little while and go to Boots from around 14:30, lots of the main meals will be reduced to as little as £0.50!
 Now that’s a cheap option that also helps keep you healthy while travelling.